salemilab/phyloFLACO/doc/pipeline.md

+# Need to fix:
+1. Need to remove duplicate sequences across flaco-blast runs because usher will actually add new sequence even if already in the tree

 # Retrieve reference lineages used by pangolin

 **Note:** If this already exists, just need to get sequences not already included.